PaulDance/cargo-liner/README.md

           Print this message or the help of the given subcommand(s)

 Options:
+  -v, --verbose...V
+          Be more verbose.
+Use multiple times to be more and more so each time.

+          When omitted, INFO and above messages of only this crate are logged.
+          When used once, DEBUG and above messages of only this crate are logged.
+          When used twice, DEBUG and above messages of all crates are logged.
+          When used three times or more, TRACE and above messages of all crates are logged.

   -h, --help
           Print help information (use `-h` for a summary)